What holidays will the library be closed?

 All copies of the book I want are checked out.
 Can I be notified when one comes back in?

 You can place a hold (sometimes also called a request or a reserve) on an item and when it is returned we will hold it for you at the library and send you a notice.
 There is no charge for this service.
-Notices are sent by phone, e-mail or text; you can sign up for e-mail notification here.
+Notices are sent by phone, e-mail, or text.

 How do I renew my books?